 Alejandro Reig (DPhil 2014, MPhil 2006, University of Oxford,) is a Research Affiliate in the School of Anthropology.
 He has carried out research in the Venezuelan Amazon since the early 1990’s, engaged with several Venezuelan institutions, as the National Science Museum, the Centre for Tropical Health Research CAICET and Fundación La Salle de Ciencias Naturales.
-His doctoral research in Yanomami landscape and place-making was undertaken between 2007 and 2011 in the Upper Ocamo basin of the Venezuelan Amazonas State, as part of a CAICET project on river blindness in the Amazon region, while supporting the work of a Yanomami Community Health Agent.
+His doctoral research in Yanomami landscape and place-making was undertaken between 2007 and 2011 in the Upper Ocamo basin of the Venezuelan Amazonas State, as part of a CAICET project on river blindness in the Amazon region.

 His research interests include Spatial Anthropology, Indigenous conceptualizations of Nature, Yanomami Language and Culture, Anthropology of Lowland South America, Anthropology of Health and Political Ecology.
 He has published on issues of Venezuelan regional cultural identities, the exploration of the Venezuelan Guayana and Amazon Regions; the National Parks System; Yanomami space, education and health.